 Monitored thermistor data from orbiting satellites give credence to orbital averaging for component platforms where variations in the electronics dissipation are not too significant during the course of an orbit.
-Thermal designs of main canisters are generally directed toward reduced influences by environment fluxes, and in most cases of normal operation the mounting platform vacillates within ± 2 °C of the orbital average profile.
+Thermal designs of main canisters are generally directed toward reduced influences by environment fluxes, and in most cases of normal operation the mounting platform fluctuations are within ± 2 °C of the orbital average profile.
 These variations, and others that might occur momentarily during special events, can be predicted from greatly reduced models confined to the particular component and its immediate neighborhood, with the truncated surroundings usually replaced by sinks at constant orbital average temperature (Karam, 1998).

 Due to the small temperature variation in some equipment, the average orbital heating rates can supply significant information with a reduced cost of analysis and tests.
-"Figure 4" presents the incident heat flux percentage for cold case.
+Figure 4 presents the incident heat flux percentage for cold case, in spin-stabilized configuration.

 Figure 4.
-Percentage of incident heat flux for cold case.
+Percentage of incident heat flux for the cold case in spin-stabilized configuration.

-By analyzing "Fig. 4", it should be noted that the solar radiation is the greatest source of heating in the satellite.
+By analyzing Fig. 4, it should be noted that the solar radiation is the greatest source of heating in the satellite.
 Otherwise in the Z+ and Z- panels, the solar radiation is almost zero due the relative position between the panels and the solar vector.
 The Earth IR radiation acts in all elements, with more intensity in Z+ panel.
-The same behavior occurs to the hot case analysis, and the results are presented in "Fig. 5".
+The same behavior occurs to the hot case analysis, and the results are presented in Fig. 5.

 Figure 5.
-Percentage of incident heat flux for hot case.
+Percentage of incident heat flux for the hot case in spin-stabilized configuration.